rpbaptist/IMK-Corne-case-fixes/README.md

 ![filed magned connector](pics/filed_magnet.png)

 Another suggestion is when you are still building your Corne, to shift the the Elite-C to the left as much as possible.
-You can also use the righ half as master instead.
+You can also use the right half as master instead.

 ### The TRRS jacks